-Louise is a highly experienced litigator with a strong background in dispute resolution in corporate and commercial law areas, particularly at Supreme Court level.
+Louise Gehrig is a highly experienced litigator with a strong background in dispute resolution in corporate and commercial law areas, particularly at Supreme Court level.

 Louise joined the firm in 2010 and was appointed Partner in 2011.

 Louise has a keen interest in senior’s rights.
-She was a volunteer supervisor at a Seniors Rights Legal Clinic administered by Justice Connect (formerly PILCH), and continues to receive pro bono referrals from Justice Connect in this area.
+She was a volunteer supervisor at a Seniors Rights Legal Clinic administered by Justice Connect (formerly PILCH), and continues to receive pro-bono referrals from Justice Connect in this area.

-Recent experience includes:
+Louise Gehrig’s recent experience includes: